mpurcella/portfolio/README.md

-A portfolio to showcase some of my work
+A portfolio to showcase some of my work.